YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Experiments

-To validate the effectiveness of HRFM-TOD, we retain only this module on top of the baseline.
-As shown in the table, the HRFM-TOD module improves the mAP50 from 75.1\% to 77.6\%, an increase of 2.5\%, and the mAP50:95 from 53.3\% to 55.5\%, an increase of 2.2\%.
+To validate the effectiveness of HRFM-SOD, we retain only this module on top of the baseline.
+As shown in Tab. \ref{table_ablation_1}, the HRFM-SOD module improves the mAP50 from 75.1\% to 77.6\%, an increase of 2.5\%, and the mAP50:95 from 53.3\% to 55.5\%, an increase of 2.2\%.
 The FPS also increases from 75.4 to 77.0.
-The experiment demonstrates that the HRFM-TOD module not only enhances detection performance but also accelerates model inference speed.
+The experiment demonstrates that the HRFM-SOD module not only enhances detection performance but also accelerates model inference speed.